Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 Because F3 stage consumes the two queues, it should set the ready signals of the queues before draining the data.
-The f3_imemresp and f3_btb_resp variables
-stores fetche packet and btb prediction for the current fetch pc.
 Then what operations are done on the data in the F3 stage?